Dynatrace/Dynatrace-AppMon-Tier-Time-Monitor/README.md

 ![images/icon.png](images/icon.png)
 <br />
-The Tier Time Monitor plugin queries a built-in Transaction Flow Dashboard to return response time, execution time, and execution CPU time. <br />
+The Tier Performance Metrics Monitor plugin queries a built-in Transaction Flow Dashboard to return response time, execution time, execution CPU time, transaction count, and transaction count rate. <br />
 Metrics can be split by agent name, agent group, or technology. <br />
 Metrics can also be filtered by agent group, agent name, and business transaction. <br />
 The plugin supports both HTTP and HTTPS.<br />